EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 energy movement through society.
 The new packages enable analysis of any country in the world across timespans of decades or longer.
-In short, the packages enable, for the first time, scalable SEA.
+In short, the new packages enable, for the first time, scalable SEA.
 We used the new packages to create the CL-PFU database^["CL-PFU" is an initialism for "Country-Level
 Primary, Final, and Useful."